Flows of $G_2$-structures, II: Curvature, torsion, symbols, and functionals: Symbols and short-time existence of flows of -structures

 \begin{rmk} Chen~\cite{Chen} considers a class of flows of $\G$-structures which he calls ``reasonable''.
 His definition of a \emph{reasonable flow} is that it admits short-time existence and uniqueness, and that (up to lower order terms), it has $h = - \tRc$ and $X$ is any vector field depending linearly on $\tRm$ and $\nab{} T$.
 We have shown that there are no $\mb{7}$ components arising from $\tRm$, and the only independent $\mb{7}$ components arising from $\nab{} T$ are $\Div T$ and $\Div T^t$.
 Thus, a reasonable flow for Chen \emph{assumes short-time existence and uniqueness}, and is of the form $\frac{\partial}{\partial t} \ph = P(\ph)$, where $P(\ph)$ is of the form~\eqref{eq:general-operator} with $a_1 = -1$, $a_2=a_3=a_4=0$, and $b_1, b_2$ are arbitrary.
 Chen proves general Shi-type derivative estimates for this class of flows.
 It would be interesting to see if the flows of Theorem~\ref{thm:main-short-time}, which \emph{all do have} short-time existence and uniqueness, admit Shi-type estimates as in~\cite{Chen}. \end{rmk}

 Another natural direction is to study the role of the optimal $\ph$-connection $\hnab{}$ described in Definition~\ref{defn:optimal-connection} for flows of $\G$-structures.
 Since $\hnab{}$ has torsion, its ``Ricci tensor'' is not symmetric.
 The skew part of the Ricci tensor of $\hnab{}$ depends on the torsion $\sT$ of the connection, which is essentially the torsion $T$ of the $\G$-structure, in a repackaged form.
-Of course, the decomposition into irreducible $\G$-representations of the Ricci tensor of $\hnab{}$ is expressible in terms of the independent second order differential invariants of a $\G$-structure, and thus we do not get any new flows this way.
+Of course, the decomposition into irreducible $\G$-representations of the Ricci tensor of $\hnab{}$ is expressible in terms of the independent second-order differential invariants of a $\G$-structure, and thus we do not get any new flows this way.
 But given the naturality of $\hnab{}$, its Ricci tensor may be a natural direction in which to flow.
 Another possibility is to consider the negative gradient flow of the Yang-Mills energy of $\hnab{}$.
-These questions and others are being investigated by the authors, for a future third and final instalment in this trilogy.
+These questions are being investigated by the authors.

 The first author has obtained similar results~\cite{D-Spin7} for geometric flows of $\Spin{7}$-structures.
 More precisely, he considers the negative gradient flow of the functional which is the $L^2$-norm of the torsion, but over all $\Spin{7}$-structures (not necessarily isometric) and proves short-time existence and uniqueness.
-It turns out that in the $\Spin{7}$ case the terms appearing in the negative gradient flow are all the terms one could get that are second order differential invariants which are $4$-forms.
+It turns out that in the $\Spin{7}$ case the terms appearing in the negative gradient flow are all the terms one could get that are second-order differential invariants which are $4$-forms.